Esteban-Bermudez/mailfin/README.md

 # Mailfin 📫

-Mailfin is an open-source application designed to enhance your Jellyfin experience by enabling email notifications for events such as new media being added.
+Mailfin is an open-source application designed to enhance your Jellyfin experience by enabling email notifications for events such as adding new media.
 By integrating with **SendGrid** or **SMTP**, Mailfin provides a straightforward solution for sending email notifications.

 ---